pharaox/carnalitas_x/README.md

 ## Vanilla Changes

-* The *Invite to Court*, *Take Vows*, and *Dismiss* vanilla interactions, as well as the *Banish*, *Take Vows*, and *Recruit* options of the *Negotiate Release* interaction are not available on slaves since they are returned automatically to their owners court.
+* The *Invite to Court*, *Take Vows*, *Dismiss*, and *Offer Eunuch* vanilla interactions, as well as the *Banish*, *Take Vows*, and *Recruit* options of the *Negotiate Release* interaction are not available on slaves since they are returned automatically to their owners court.
 To dismiss or banish a slave, they should be freed first.
 * The *Demand Payment* vanilla interaction is no longer available on slaves since using it on slaves can be considered an exploit.
 * Slaves can be imprisoned without incurring tyranny, and can also be released from prison without losing dread.
 * Slaves are less likely to be converted to their owner's faith compared to other courtiers.
 This is mostly to prevent them to be freed too quickly as a result of the rebalanced impact of slavery doctrines.